wimpysworld/deb-get/README.md

 upgrade
     upgrade is used to install the newest versions of all packages currently installed on the system.
+    When --dg-only is provided, only the packages which have been installed by deb-get will be upgraded.

 install
     install is followed by one package (or a space-separated list of packages)